L3str4nge/adv/README.md

 # SWAPI EXPLORER

 ### Architecture overview
-Application has been designed to be open to add a new API to handle.
+Application has been designed to be open to add a new API's to handle.
 Each external API is called `integration`.
 The main application `datasets` responsible for saving/displaying collections knows nothing about connecting and interacting the external API and also transforming the data.
 The whole logic shares the same interface which is declared in `core` module.
 If we want to handle another API we have to create another module, implement the interface